 Kelli Nelson is a Minneapolis-based painter and educator.
-Her recent work rests precariously between reality and imagination, evoking familiar, yet enigmatic images of plant life, horizons, and bodily forms.
-Nelson holds a BFA in Visual Art with a minor in Art History from the University of North Dakota.
-She earned a MFA in Visual Studies with a concentration in Painting and Drawing from the Minneapolis College of Art and Design.
+Nelson’s paintings rests precariously between reality and imagination, evoking enigmatic images of plant life, landscape, and organic forms.
+These motifs act as agents for deeper emotional and ecstatic states of consciousness, and human possibility.
+She is Grand Fork native and holds a BFA in Visual Art and minor in Art History from the University of North Dakota and a Visual Studies MFA from the Minneapolis College of Art and Design.

-Nelson’s work is in numerous private collections, the University of North Dakota Permanent Art Collection, and has been exhibited at the State Capitol Building in Bismarck, ND.
-She served as artist-in-residence at the McCanna House through the North Dakota Museum of Art.
-She has taught at the Minneapolis College of Art and Design, College of Saint Benedict, and currently teaches Drawing at Metropolitan State University.
+Nelson’s work is in the University of North Dakota Permanent Art Collection, private collections, and has been exhibited at the State Capitol Building in Bismarck, ND.
+In 2019, she was awarded the Artist Initiative grant from the Minnesota State Arts Board.
+Her work has been featured in Design & Living Magazine and Inspired Home Magazine.
+She spent two summer seasons as artist-in-residence at the McCanna House through the North Dakota Museum of Art.
+She currently teaches Drawing at Metropolitan State University, and is a mentor in the Minneapolis College of Art and Design MFA program.